nonnullish/octave-formatter-vscode/README.md

 - python 3

 ## Extension Settings
-* `matlab-formatter.indentwidth`: Number of spaces used for indentation.
+* `octave-formatter.indentwidth`: Number of spaces used for indentation.
-* `matlab-formatter.separateBlocks`: Control whether newlines should be added before and after blocks such as for, if, while and so on.
+* `octave-formatter.separateBlocks`: Control whether newlines should be added before and after blocks such as for, if, while and so on.
-* `matlab-formatter.pythonPath`: Optional custom path to python executable.
+* `octave-formatter.pythonPath`: Optional custom path to python executable.
 Setting this options requires restarting vscode.
-* `matlab-formatter.formatterPath`: Optional custom path to matlab formatter.
+* `octave-formatter.formatterPath`: Optional custom path to matlab formatter.
 Setting this options requires restarting vscode.